Jaden0817/FlappyBat/README.md

 # FlappyBat
 A twist on the classic game flappy bird.
 Made using raylib.
+Depends on TextureAtlas.